ej-mitchell/cupofsquid-v2/content/post/call-it-what-it-is.md

 But I seriously hope you consider extending your hand and pulling them out of the darkness.
 It threatens to swallow all of us in the coming years.
-Prominent research groups are calling the attitude towards transgender folks a genocide.
+Prominent research groups are calling the attitude towards transgender folks a genocide. [a]

 You have a chance to help prevent that from happening.